 Alex SassoChief Executive Officer & Portfolio Manager

 Alex Sasso is the Chief Executive Officer (CEO) and a Portfolio Manager at NCM Investments.
 Alex leads the firm’s small/mid cap investment team.
-He has over 21 years of investment management experience and is an award winning portfolio manager.
-Prior to…
+He has over 21 years of investment management experience.
+Prior to joining NCM in 2004, Alex worked at…

 Alex Sasso CFA